How to learn Italian verbs?

 But why not learn with games, music, movies, etc.?

-Anyway, once you start to understand the patterns of regular verbs, it’s actually pretty easy.
+Anyway, once you start to understand the patterns of regular verbs, it’s pretty easy.

 How to learn Italian verb conjugations